 Elements of an array variable are referenced using subscripts (see "Variables and Constants") and themselves used as variables.
-Array variables and constants may also be assigned (but not compared) as a whole.
+Array variables and constants may be assigned (but not compared) as a whole.

-Arrays can be "packed", which allows the compiler to pack the elements more efficiently if possible.
-The type of string literals in Euclid-S is "packed array l..n of Char" where n is the length of the string.
+Arrays can be "packed", which allows the compiler to pack the elements more efficiently.
+The type of string literals is "packed array l..n of Char" where n is the length of the string.

 Form (d) is a set type.
 The baseType of the set must be a subrange of integer with lower bound 0 or a namedType which is a baseType.
-An implementation may limit the upper bound of a set type to insure efficient code; a typical limit could be 15.
+An implementation may limit the upper bound of a set type to insure efficient code; this limit will be at least 15.